jonnor/datascience-master/dcase2018/README.md

 MFCC n=20 160k
 MFCC as .csv compresses to approx 45% with tgz

+NRF52832 has 64KB (or 32KB) RAM.
+A lot of it will be used for BT stack.
+App should be max 16KB

+1 sec 44.1kHz @ 16bit ìs 90KB.
+1 frame is 2048 or 512 samples??
+TODO find out 12/50ms
+4kB/1kB

+Training samples are 10 seconds long!
+Can fit 1-10 frames of audio

+128 mel spectrogram 32bit float 512bytes

+Classifier can operate on up to 10 frames

+With

+Would probably sample at 22050Hz in prod

+ADC buffer
+Frame

 ## Background

 Weak labeling.
 Entire clip of audio containing event is labeled, not the precise event.